aighty-twenty/rag-testing/README.md

 ## query.py & eval.py

-You need to set the env variables in a `.env` file in order to run the Python scripts.
-See `.env.example` for the necessary variables.

 The `query.py` script is used to query the Azure AI Search service with integrated vectorization directly.
 It runs four different kinds of queries: full-text, vector, hybrid and hybrid semantic.

 The `eval.py` uses DeepEval in order to assign scores to the retrieval results.

+## Steps to run
+- Clone the repository `git clone ...`
+- Change your working directory into the repository folder `cd rag-testing`
+- Set the env variables in a `.env` file.
+See `.env.example` for the necessary variables
+- Create a Python virtual environment: `python3 -m venv .venv`
+- Activate the virtual environment: `source .venv/bin/activate`
+- Install dependencies: `pip install -r requirements.txt`
+- Run one of the Python scripts: `python eval.py` or `python query.py`